CBshmear/quick-gen/README.md

 run the index.js file with node to initialize the application.
 The command would be "node index.js"

 ## Credits
+My instructor cwerness gave me some good pointers on this one
 ## License
 The MIT License (MIT)
 Copyright © 2023 <copyright holders>